 “No!”
 She ducked.
 “I don’t want to be eaten!”

-“Does the monster eat scarecrows, kit?” the scarecrow wailed, fumbling around on the ground like he was trying to stand and run at the same time.
+The scarecrow fumbled around on the ground like he was trying to stand and run at the same time.
 “I don’t think I want to be eaten either.”

 “Granny will kill the monster before anything bad happens, and we’ll be safe.
-Oh, and I heard the sheriff say that city council is offering lots of money to whoever brings this monster to justice.
+Oh, and city council is offering a reward to whoever brings this monster to justice.
 I bet you I won’t see a penny of it.
-She’ll put it right back into the tired old Shoe, she will.”
+Granny will put it right back into the tired old Shoe, she will.”

 “I don’t know; money for the farm sounds like a good idea to me.”

 “Don’t worry.
 I know where it went.”
 Of course, being upside down made it difficult to make sense of anything.
-“Everything is fine—”
+“No one panic.
+Everything is fine—”

-The rest of the gang exchanged looks of confusion.
+Peter and the rest of the gang exchanged looks of confusion.

 Finally, Peter asked the piskie, “Do you know that thing?”